parasgediya/Test/README.md

 - Run `composer install` or ```php composer.phar install```
 - Run `php artisan key:generate`
 - Run `php artisan migrate`
-- Run `php artisan db:seed` to run seeders, if any.
 - Run `php artisan serve`

 #####You can now access your project at localhost:8000 :)